List of Marvel Comics teams and organizations: S.T.R.I.K.E.

-Sunset Riders

 Super-Axis

-The Super-Axis first appear in The Invaders #40 (May 1979) and were created by Roy Thomas and Alan Kupperberg.
-The Super-Axis, consisting of former Invaders foes Master Man; U-Man; the original Baron Blood and Warrior Woman are gathered together in the second last issue of the title by the Japanese spy Lady Lotus.
+The Super-Axis is an organization appearing in American comic books published by Marvel Comics.
+They first appear in The Invaders #40 (May 1979) and were created by Roy Thomas and Alan Kupperberg.

+The Super-Axis, consisting of former Invaders foes Master Man, U-Man, the original Baron Blood, and Warrior Woman are gathered together in the second last issue of the title by the Japanese spy Lady Lotus.
 Using hypnotism to summon and control the villains, Lotus intends to use the newly formed Super-Axis to undermine the United States on the home front during World War II.
 Individual members initially skirmish with the Invaders, and the original Human Torch is also hypnotised.
 In a final battle at an amusement park, the entire Super-Axis confront the Invaders, but are defeated by the heroes' superior teamwork.
-The Torch also frees himself from Lotus' control, and attempts to locate the villain, who has fled.
-The final panels of the last issue show Lotus being warned by master villain the Yellow Claw about the dangers of overconfidence.
+The Human Torch also frees himself from Lotus' control, and attempts to locate the villain, who has fled.
+The final panels of the last issue show Lotus being warned by master villain called the Yellow Claw about the dangers of overconfidence.
 An issue of the limited series The New Invaders reveals in flashback that U-Man raped Lady Lotus in retaliation for the mind control.
-Lady Lotus eventually gives birth to their child, Nia Noble.
+Lady Lotus eventually gives birth to their child Nia Noble.